 The firmness of the mattress is a 6.5 out of 10 for us, which is a comfortable medium firm feel for most people.

-- ADAPTIVE FOAM: Constructed with freshly poured T&N Adaptive foam, this mattress provides a bouncy yet supportive feel perfect for all sleeping positions.
-Our foam allows us to compress our mattress to fit into a small box and ships quickly
+- PROPRIETARY ADAPTIVE FOAM: Constructed with freshly poured T and N Adaptive foam, this mattress provides a bouncy yet supportive feel perfect for all sleeping positions and also allows us to box the mattress for quick shipping without compromising quality

-- HIGH QUALITY: Our high grade foam is more advanced than outdated materials such as latex and memory foam which cause you to "sink in and feel stuck" and "sleep hot."
-The T&N Adaptive foam sleeps cool, is just the right mix of "not too soft, and not too hard", and offers great pressure relief and "localized bounce" so you won't disturb your sleeping partner
+- NOT HOT, NOT COLD, JUST RIGHT: Our high grade foam is more advanced than outdated materials such as latex and memory foam; The T and N Adaptive foam sleeps cool, sleeps comfortable and offers great pressure relief, plus you won’t disturb your sleeping partner

-- NO RISK: Mattress has a full refund guarantee with a 100 Night Sleep Trial plus and honest10 year limited warranty you can actually use (no gimmicks)
+- NO RISK: Our mattress has a full refund guarantee with a 100 Night Sleep Trial plus an honest 10 year limited warranty you can actually use (no gimmicks)

 The Turf & Needle Mattress is arguably the most popular mattress online, with 10,000+ reviews on Amazon, and for good reason.
 There are two layers of foam that makes the mattress a great choice for cool sleep: